Moritz-Pfeifer/European-Films-Lemons/README.md

 #### 1. [Data](https://github.com/Moritz-Pfeifer/European-Films-Lemons/tree/main/Data)
 - This folder contains datasets used for the analysis.
-- This folder contains datasets used for the analysis.
   - `master0402024.xlsx`: Master file with market data and sentiment scores for European films
   - `classification_24072024.xlsx`: Admission thresholds for classifying commercial success
   - `master_2022report_24072024.xlsx`: Master file with market data according to the method of the EAO 2023 Report and sentiment scores for European films